akinwunmi-akinrimisi/docker-k8s-training/01-docker-flask-app/README.md

-# Docker Exercise: Simple Flask App
+# Docker: Containerizing a Simple Flask App

 This exercise has the following objectives:
 - Understanding a simple python flask app